 Answer D is wrong.
 A solid-state relay is different than an electromechanical relay.
 These "silent" relays have no moving parts and are considered more reliable.

 13. Technician A says refrigerant enters the evaporator from the bottom inlet tube as a low-pressure liquid.
 Technician B says the evaporator removes humidity from the air.
 Who is correct?

 - C. Both A and B

 - D. Neither A or B

 Answer C is correct.
-The system's refrigerant converts from a liquid to vapor as it receives heat from the cabin air.
-Refrigerant has a very low boiling point.
+Refrigerant has a low boiling point and changes from a liquid to vapor as it receives heat from the cabin air.

 Answer D is wrong.
 Warm air from the passenger’s compartment cools as it passes through the evaporator’s fins and tubes.

 14. A technician is testing the low-pressure sensor's circuit for continuity.
 The signal wire between the low-pressure sensor and the electronic climate control module is:

 Answer A is wrong.
 According to the wiring diagram, there is no green wire with a yellow stripe associated with the low-pressure sensor.